Chinese Cubans: Current distribution

 From a peak population of 60,000 in the 1950s, the Chinese Cuban population has virtually disappeared following the Cuban Revolution in 1959.
 The majority of Chinese Cubans fled to the United States, in particular to Miami, Florida, but some also settled in California or elsewhere in Latin America.

 Of the Chinese who stayed after the start of Fidel Castro's rule in 1961, the vast majority were of mixed descent with the local population.
 Today, younger generations are working in a wider variety of jobs than the previous generation including medicine, engineering, and law.
-A 2011 figure estimates that about 20,000 Cubans are of Chinese descent.

 Once among the largest Chinatowns in Latin America, the Barrio Chino de La Habana is now the world's smallest and is primarily concentrated in a small alleyway dominated by Chinese restaurants.
 Most Chinese Cubans live outside Barrio Chino.

 Several community groups, especially Chinatown Promotional Group (Spanish: Grupo Promotor del Barrio Chino), worked to revive Barrio Chino and the faded Chinese culture.
 Chinese Language and Arts School (Escuela de la Lengua y Artes China) opened in 1993 and has grown since then, helping Chinese Cubans to strengthen their knowledge of the Chinese language.
 Today, Chinese Cubans tend to speak Mandarin, Cantonese, and Hakka in addition to Spanish and English and may speak in a mixture of Chinese and Spanish.
 They also promoted small businesses, like beauty parlors, mechanical shops, restaurants and small groceries, provided to them to create a view of Barrio Chino.
 Havana's Barrio Chino also experienced buildings of Chinese architecture and museum with backgrounds about China.
 As a result, the Chinese Cuban community has gained visibility.